AkshaySiv/terraform-s3-locking-demo/README.md

 - No need for DynamoDB
 - Easier setup and maintenance
-- Works seamlessly with CI/CD pipelines
+- Saved cost by removing DynamoDB

 ## 📘 References